FREQUENTLY ASKED QUESTIONS

 Climate change knows no borders.
 Resilient by Design is an opportunity for the Bay Area to reimagine how we connect with water, protect waterfront communities and wildlife habitat, and ensure a sustainable and healthy Bay.
 It is a chance for the Bay Area to reimagine the intersection of climate change and other regional challenges that vulnerable communities experience.

-In the end, nine innovative approaches will be revealed.
-The final designs will be judged by an esteemed jury, and results will be announced on May 18, 2018.
-The challenge will look for every Design Team to show strong stakeholder support and be aligned with the resilience strategies adopted by the cities of San Francisco, Oakland, and Berkeley as part of the 100 Resilient Cities Program.
-The Jury will deliberate and make the case for how each design makes an important contribution, as part of a constellation of approaches.
-Each team will be recognized for the critical contribution their design might make — based on the Jury’s deliberation.
+In the end, nine innovative approaches were revealed.
+The final designs were judged by an esteemed jury, and results were announced on May 18, 2018.
+The challenge looked towards every Design Team to show strong stakeholder support and be aligned with the resilience strategies adopted by the cities of San Francisco, Oakland, and Berkeley as part of the 100 Resilient Cities Program.
+The Jury deliberated and made a case for how each design makes an important contribution, as part of a constellation of approaches.
+Each team was recognized for the critical contribution their design could make — based on the Jury’s deliberation.
 The key considerations for assessing the strengths of the designs as they relate to resilience include, but are not limited to: a focus on multi-stakeholder, multi-benefit problem-solving strategies; demonstration of feasibility from a technological and engineering perspective; a recognition of the need for a regional strategy; and, a focus on equitable and measurable community engagement and how the teams are able to integrate ideas into existing sea level rise action plans.
-Each design concept will be shared as part of a larger package of how communities can approach resiliency.
+Each design concept was shared as part of a larger package of how communities can approach resiliency.

-17. WHAT HAPPENS AFTER THE DESIGNS ARE UNVEILED AT THE END OF THE CHALLENGE?
+WHAT HAPPENED AFTER THE DESIGNS WERE UNVEILED AT THE END OF THE CHALLENGE?

 Our work is not done.
 We’re committed to turning these ideas—invested in and created by communities—into real-world models and solutions for other cities to implement.
-On May 17 the designs will be revealed at a 2 day summit designed to not only celebrate the work that has been done, but lay the groundwork for the work that needs doing moving forward to make resiliency a reality.
+On May 17, 2018 the designs were revealed at a two day summit designed to not only celebrate the work that has been done, but lay the groundwork for the work that needs doing moving forward to make resiliency a reality.